-- Estimated Income Statements The Income Statement is the primary indicator of how Council is performing financially, on an annual basis, and this section provides the estimated income statement for 2018/19. - Long Term Financial Plan Even though the Operational Plan focuses on one year, it is important to have an understanding of how Council's finances are trending in the longer term.
-This section provides a summary of Council's ten year financial plan. - Program Operating Results Council delivers a wide range of services and to understand the net cost, or surplus, generated of each service, this section provides an operating result for each program. - Distribution of General Purpose Rate Income Many Council delivered programs operate at a net cost to the community and this page provides a useful overview of how the ordinary rates raised from an average residential property are distributed across the various loss making programs. - Statement of Revenue Policy This statement provides a summary of the various rates and charges that Council will levy during 2018/19.
-It provides details of the rating structure along with information on the major charges such as water, waste and wastewater. - Other mandatory items included are the pricing methodology Council has adopted in preparing its fees and charges for 2018/19, along with details of the proposed loan borrowings. - Related Policies and Information This final section of the Operational Plan provides details on a number of miscellaneous items such as Council's Donation Programs and our Commercial Activities. - Appendices The appendices to the Operational Plan provide a map outlining where waste collection charges are levied each year, along with projects to be funded from Council's special rate variation applications, if approved.
+Estimated Income Statements

+The Income Statement is the primary indicator of how Council is performing financially, on an annual basis, and this section provides the estimated income statement for 2018/19.

+Long Term Financial Plan

+Even though the Operational Plan focuses on one year, it is important to have an understanding of how Council's finances are trending in the longer term.
+This section provides a summary of Council's ten year financial plan.

+Program Operating Results

+Council delivers a wide range of services and to understand the net cost, or surplus, generated of each service, this section provides an operating result for each program.

+Distribution of General Purpose Rate Income

+Many of the programs Council delivers operate at a net cost to the community.
+This page provides an overview of how the ordinary rates raised from an average residential property are distributed across the various loss making programs.

+Revenue Policy

+The revenue policy provides a summary of the various rates and charges that Council will levy for 2018/19.
+This statement outlines future rate increases and special rate variations and provides information on the rating structure along and other major charges such as water, waste and wastewater.

+Other mandatory information includes proposed loan borrowings and the pricing methodology Council adopted in preparing the 2018/19 fees and charges.

+Related Policies and Information

+This final section of the Operational Plan provides details on a number of miscellaneous items such as Council's Financial Assistance Programs and our Commercial Activities.

+Appendix A - Waste Collection

+The map illustrates where waste collection charges are levied each year.

-10. Income Statement for 2018/19
+income statement for 2018/19